kubeflow/website/content/docs/components/hyperparameter-tuning/hyperparameter.md

 ```

 ### Setting up persistent volumes

+If you used [above script](#katib-install) to deploy Katib, you can skip this step.
+This script deploys PVC and PV on your cluster.

 You can skip this step if you're using Kubeflow on Google Kubernetes Engine
 (GKE) or if your Kubernetes cluster includes a StorageClass for dynamic volume